kavinvkannan/magicbox/README.md

 This is just a helper page to upload and list files easily.

-You may also test the api with following routes,
+You may also test the api with following endpoints,

 ### Upload: Returns a uuid upon a successful upload.
 ```